 Minimal valid SARIF log file

 This is a minimal valid SARIF log file.
-It contains only those elements required by the specification (elements which the specification states SHALL be present).
+It contains only those elements required by this document (elements which the document states SHALL be present).

 The file contains a single run object (§3.14) with an empty results array (§3.14.23), as would happen if the tool detected no issues in any of the artifacts it scanned.